Apple Music vs YouTube Music

 Apple Music

-Apple device users prioritizing audio quality, exclusive content, and seamless ecosystem integration
+Best for: Apple device users who prioritize audio fidelity and ecosystem integration.

 YouTube Music

-Apple Music offers lossless and Hi-Res audio at no extra cost, while YouTube Music maxes out at 320 kbps, making Apple the clear winner for audiophiles.
+Apple Music offers lossless and hi-res audio at no extra cost, while YouTube Music uses standard compressed formats.

 Device Compatibility